Dybondzy/Alumni-Collaboration-Team-8-Website/README.md

 Our next meeting is Thursday 23rd June, 2022 at 7pm

-Meeting on Thursday the 23rd June was to discuss what project we will do We were undecided and will meet again for discussion.
+Meeting on Thursday the 23rd June was to discuss project definition

+We named out group: BKDS CONSULTING
+(originally ACT Group8)
+A non profit website (like Amazon) but for donations Registry to the site of services to provide or give Service by Category
+Eg. Donate food from restaurants to Food Banks
+    Delivery to locations
+    Match non profit organizations
+    Volunteers
+    Other donations

+ What to do next is define About Page as Website as Prototype